ABOUT THE JOURNAL

 IDEAS: Journal of English Literary Studies recommends that libraries include the article contents into library catalogue records.

-The English Language and Literature Research Association of Turkey (IDEA), publisher of IDEAS: Journal of English Literary Studies, guarantees that it will not ask for any publication fees from any library or reader to access the electronic articles.
+The English Language and Literature Research Association of Turkey (IDEA), publisher of IDEAS: Journal of English Literary Studies, guarantees that it will not ask for any publication fees from any author, library or reader to access the electronic articles.

 Since IDEAS: Journal of English Literary Studies claims no fees for article review or printing and for access to articles, it has no source of income.
-Accordingly, the following pecuniary obligations of the manuscripts submitted to IDEAS lie with the authors:
+Accordingly, the following obligations of the manuscripts submitted to IDEAS lie with the authors:

 The studies in IDEAS: Journal of English Literary Studies are published as full texts in English and abstracts in both English and Turkish.
-The journal does not have any translation services for this purpose.

 Personal information like names and e-mail addresses submitted to IDEAS: Journal of English Literary Studies management system will be used exclusively for this journal and the IDEA’s scholarly aims.
 Such information will not be used for other purposes and will not be shared with third parties.